Tests and scans

 Your nurse might give you stockings to wear to lower the risk of blood clots.
 These are tight stockings that squeeze your feet and legs.
 They help the blood to circulate better when you aren't moving around as usual.

 Make sure you have a shower or a bath the night before your operation.
-Your team might give you a special antiseptic cleaning soap to use.
+Your nurse might give you a special antiseptic cleaning soap to use.

-You have this test under a general anaesthetic so you can’t eat and drink for a few hours beforehand.
-Your appointment letter will tell you exactly when to stop eating and drinking.
+You usually have this type of biopsy under a general anaesthetic, so you can’t eat and drink for a few hours beforehand.
+Your nurse at the pre assessment appointment will tell you exactly when to stop eating and drinking.
+You can call the number on your appointment letter to speak to someone if you need more information.

 Your surgeon carefully makes a small hole into the skull.
 This is called a burr hole.
 They put the endoscope through the hole and into the fluid filled chambers of the brain.
-An endoscope is a long tube attached to a monitor and an eyepiece.
+An endoscope is a long tube with a camera and light at the end.
+It has an eyepiece and is also attached to a monitor.
 This allows your doctor to see inside the brain.

 There are also tiny forceps and scissors at the end of the endoscope.
 The surgeon uses these to take samples of tissue.